Road Safety (Vehicles) Regulations 2021 (review)

 Application for review of a decision to give a prohibition notice

-You must make your application within one month of being given the prohibition notice.
+You must apply within 28 days of receiving the prohibition notice.

 What can VCAT order?

 Unless the relevant Act of Parliament gives us different powers, VCAT can:

 - affirm the original decision, in which case the original decision will stand

 - set aside the decision and substitute our own decision

 - set aside the decision and remit (send back) the matter for reconsideration by the decision maker giving directions or recommendations

 - invite the decision-maker to reconsider their decision at any time during the case .